Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Do I need to prove income or savings to stay long term?

-For the sponsored LA-B2 route, practitioner sources report no proof of income or bank deposits is typically required.
-The only financial commitment is the annual sponsor package fee — see the Processing Times and Costs section for current ranges.
+For the sponsored LA-B2, practitioner sources report no income or bank-deposit proof is required.
+The only financial commitment is the annual sponsor fee.
+See Processing Times and Costs for current ranges.

 Q